matbesancon/hugo-site/content/post/2019-07-25-special-graphs.markdown

 ## Performance

-As of now, simple benchmarks will show that the construction of special graphs is cheaper than the creation of the adjacency lists for `LightGraphs.SimpleGraph`.
+As of now, simple benchmarks will show that the construction of special graphs is cheaper than the creation of the adjacency lists for `Graphs.SimpleGraph`.
 Actually using them for "global" algorithms is another story:

 {{< highlight julia>}}